taogen-docs/resources-of-learning/#cs-foundations.md

 For Compiler

-- Compilers: Principles, Techniques, and Tools by  Alfred V. Aho / Monica S. Lam
+- Compilers: Principles, Techniques, and Tools by  Alfred V. Aho and Monica S. Lam
 - Structure and Interpretation of Computer Programs by Harold Abelson
+- 汇编语言 by 王爽

 ### Operating System